-In Matthew’s gospel, we are given Jesus’s command: “All authority has been given to me in heaven and on earth.
-Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age.”
+In Matthew’s Gospel, we are given Jesus’s command: “All authority has been given to me in heaven and on earth.
+Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
+And behold, I am with you always, to the end of the age” (Matthew 28:18–20).

-Next, Our Lord gives the imperative, “Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
+Next, our Lord gives the imperative, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 In this command, we are instructed to make disciples, and not merely professions of faith.
 Moreover, we are given directives for disciple-making.
-We are to do so through baptism (and therefore in the context of his church) and in the name of the Triune God (who alone can save).
+We are to do so through baptism (and therefore in the context of his church) and in the name of the triune God (who alone can save).

-Moreover, making disciples includes “teaching them to obey everything I have commanded you.”
+Moreover, making disciples includes “teaching them to observe all that I have commanded you.”
 The missiological implications of this are manifold.
 Here are two:

 He Is the Impetus for Missiology

-In the final phrase of Matthew 28:20, our Lord promises, “And surely I am with you always, to the very end of the age.”
-This is our confidence, that we go under the authority of Christ and in the very presence of Christ.
+In the final phrase of Matthew 28:20, our Lord promises, “And behold, I am with you always, to the end of the age.”
+This is our confidence: that we go under the authority of Christ and in the very presence of Christ.
 Missiology is at its heart Christological.
-There is perhaps no better picture of the Christological nature of missiology than Revelation 5, where we see the Lamb-like Lion receiving the worship of the nations, as the nations sing, “You are worthy to take the scroll, and to open its seals; for you were slain, and have redeemed us to God by your blood out of every tribe and tongue and people and nation, and have made us kings and priests to our God; and we shall reign on the earth.”
+There is perhaps no better picture of the Christological nature of missiology than Revelation 5, where we see the Lamb-like Lion receiving the worship of the nations, as the nations sing, “Worthy are you to take the scroll and to open its seals, for you were slain, and by your blood you ransomed people for God from every tribe and language and people and nation, and you have made them a kingdom and priests to our God, and they shall reign on the earth.”

-We now live in anticipation of his Second Coming, when he will be seen in all of his splendor as the King of the Nations.
-Until that time, and upon his authority, it is our charge to proclaim the gospel to all tribes, tongues, peoples, and nations, whether they be found far or near.
+We now live in anticipation of his second coming, when he will be seen in all of his splendor as the King of the nations.
+Until that time, and upon his authority, it is our charge to proclaim the gospel to all tribes, tongues, peoples, and nations, whether they are far or near.